codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 $$

+As you can see, we needed to add an extra dimension after $$y$$ with a $$\mathrm{1}$$ to the 2D point to make it work.
+In 3D you would have to do the same after the $$z$$.
+Similary, the last row of the affine matrix will always be $$0$$ $$0$$ ... and one $$1$$ at the end in 2D and 3D.

 Nice, we now introduced all needed concepts to do affine registration in a (naive) iterative fashion!
-We could write a (slow) program that would work.
-But we do not stop here.
-We want the program to be perfect.
+We could write a (slow) program that would randomly stumble towards better aligning affine transformations.
-The mantra of perfection in programming is: **Make it work, make it pretty, make it fast!**
+Using this starting point we will now march, mumbling the programmers **"Make it work, make it pretty, make it fast!"-mantra**.
-Therefore, we need PyTorch!
+Thankfully, PyTorch works fast and is sufficiently pretty!

 ## Why PyTorch?
 Though PyTorch is primarily used for deep learning, it also can be thought of as a **faster NumPy** since:
-- It uses **NumPy semantics**
+- It uses **NumPy semantics** (pretty)

 {%highlight python%}
 import torch